alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 Now, **hover on the root** processor and a <img width="22" height="22" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/icon_rel.png"> icon will appear: drag it to the *InvokeHTTP* processor and when its border becomes green, release it.

 Check **success** under *For Relationships*, on the left, and click *ADD*.
-When the root processor is successful, its data will now be forwarded to this *InvokeHTTP* processor, which will execute its operation.
+When the root is successful, its data will be forwarded to *InvokeHTTP*, which will execute its operation.
+You'll notice an arrow is pointing to *InvokeHTTP*, with a rectangle representing the ***queue*** of data between the two processors.

 We won't actually use the data returned from the root processor (which only contains a success message), but connecting the processors this way ensures *InvokeHTTP* runs right after *ExecuteSQL*.